ichenzhifan/generator-react-redux-kit/README.md

 - Different supported style languages (sass, scss, less, stylus)
 - Automatic code linting via esLint
 - Ability to unit test components via Karma and Mocha/Chai

-## Changes in Version 2.0
-The new version of generator-react-webpack does __NOT__ include support for Flux-Frameworks directly.
-Instead, we will use it as a base to provide own generators that use it as a base.
-This will make the base generator easier to use and update.

-If you are interested, feel free to write your own generator and use generator-react-webpack as a base (via composition).

-If you have build a generator using generator-react-webpack, tell us and we will add a link to our README.

-## Generators that extend generator-react-webpack
-- [Generator-React-Webpack-Alt](https://github.com/weblogixx/generator-react-webpack-alt) (Adds ability to create actions, stores and sources for [alt.js](http://alt.js.org))

 ---